ssypchenko/GG1MapChooser/README.md

     <li><strong>Map Weights</strong> - Randomly selects maps to vote for the next map with configurable weights.
 The higher the weight, the more likely the map will be included in the vote list.</li>
     <li><strong>Admin Commands</strong> - Includes commands for admins to start voting, to vote if players want to change the map, to simply change or set the next map .</li>
     <li><strong>Map load at the game end</strong> - If this set in the config, plugin will be responsible for the load of the winning in vote map.</li>
+    <li><strong>Maps log in Discord</strong> - Voted or/and Loaded map can be logged in a Discord text channel with configurable template.</li>
 </ul>

 <h2>Configuration Files</h2>